entomb/OBJ-MySQL/README.md

 ##Get OBJ_MySQL
-You can download it from here, or require it using [composer](https://packagist.org/packages/entomb/obj_mysql). but the simplest way is to this is cloning this repo
+You can download it from here, or require it using [composer](https://packagist.org/packages/entomb/obj_mysql).
+The simplest way is to to clone this repo

 ```bash
 $ git clone https://github.com/entomb/OBJ-MySQL.git